 The College is currently engaged in curriculum revision.
-The curriculum for the first and fourth professional years have been completed and approved as shown below.
-Information for professional years 2 and 3 will be updated as ongoing curriculum revision occurs.
+The curriculum for the professional years 1, 2 and 4 have been completed and approved as shown below.
+Information for professional year 3 will be updated as curriculum revision is completed.

 First Professional Year